mnishihan/jq-idealforms/README.md

 If the rule is a function that takes rule parameters pass the parameters as `{0}`, `{1}`, etc. If you want to print all the parameters use `{*}` where the default separator is a comma but you can use your own like `{*~}` where `~` is the custom separator.

 ## Custom Extensions

+To add a custom extension provide a `name`, extended `options` and extended `methods` if any.
+You inject code into the following built-in methods:

+- **_init:** Runs when the plugin is initialized, but before any inputs are added to the form.
+- **_buildField(input):** Builds the input given the markup options to work with ideal Forms. `input` is the current input element being built.
+- **_validate(input, rule, valid):** Runs right after the input has been validated. `input` is the input element, `rule` is the rule that tried to pass validation and `valid` is a boolean flag.
+- **addRules:** It gets invoked on `_init` to add the initial rules and whenever you add more rules to the form.
+- **focusFirstInvalid:** Inject code when the first input is focused.

 ```javascript
 $.idealforms.addExtension({